Do you love rolling a joint or filling a bowl, lighting up, and getting super high from smoking marijuana?

 These toxins are especially bad for people who use marijuana medically and are already struggling with health issues.

-The only way to safely inhale cannabinoids and terpenoids is to vaporize whole marijuana or a natural hashish product such as dry sift, rosin, or bubble hash.
+The way to safely inhale cannabinoids and terpenoids is to vaporize organic whole marijuana way below combustion temperatures, or use a natural hashish product such as dry sift, rosin, or bubble hash.

-The key for your health is to use a precision vaporizer and whole cannabis, with the vape set no higher than 383°F. This temperature volatilizes THC, CBD, THCA, CBDA and most cannabis terpenoids, but doesn’t create benzene and other toxins.
+The key for your health is to use a precision vaporizer and organic whole cannabis, with the vape set no higher than 390°F. This temperature volatilizes THC, CBD, THCA, CBDA and most cannabis terpenoids, but doesn’t create benzene and other toxins.

-If your vape bowl temperature is higher than 383°F, your bud is approaching the borders of combustion territory.
+If your vape bowl temperature is higher than 390°F, your bud is approaching the borders of combustion territory.
 Benzene, for example, is released at 401°F.

-And if you’re smoking blunts, you’re either smoking paper, or tobacco blunt wrappers, which equals…more poisons.
+And if you’re smoking blunts or joints, you’re smoking paper, or tobacco blunt wrappers, which equals…more poisons.

 It isn’t just your lungs and throat you’re hurting when you inhale smoke, it’s your liver and other essential organs.
-You could end up dead.
-If you love yourself, you will avoid combusting marijuana.
+Sure, if you only get high a couple of times a week, combusting marijuana isn’t likely to do you serious harm.